 ACTIVE THREAT RESPONSE TRAINING

 Danger can strike in an instant.
 Our Active Threat Response program highlights the importance of observing your surroundings, preparing yourself mentally, and understanding your own capabilities to protect yourself and others during an Active Threat.
-This program is designed to be a non-traditional, open dialog discussion.
+This program is designed to be an open dialog discussion around three scenarios when confronted with an active threat, as well as pros and cons of each.
 We offer this program to all members of our campus community.

 CITIZENS POLICE ACADEMY

 Experience what it’s like to work as a police officer at NC State.
 Our eight (8) week Citizens’ academy, offered in the spring semester, explores all of the functions the department has to offer.
 The program includes mock traffic stops, mock domestic violence calls, mock suspect interviews, the opportunity to shoot police issued firearms and hands-on crime scene investigation techniques.
 Participants will have the opportunity to meet and engage with various members of the Police Department from multiple units.

 RAPE AGGRESSION DEFENSE (RAD) TRAINING FOR WOMEN

 Taught by certified instructors, RAD is an intense and dynamic three (3) day, self-defense program for women that places strong emphasis on avoidance methods.
 The student is taught a wide range of options for defense.
 The program employs the use of a mock attacker (dressed in protective gear) so that students may practice full contact striking-techniques.
 This program is offered to female members of our campus community.